tf4482/acst-dl/README.md

 ## What's New in 2.0.0

-- 🔐 **Hash-based duplicate detection** - Automatically prevents re-downloading the same files
+- 🔐 **Hash-based duplicate detection** - Skips downloads when the URL hash is already present in any existing filename within the same subfolder
 - 🎨 **Rich emoji output** - Enhanced console experience with meaningful visual indicators
 - ⏳ **Single-line progress** - Clean progress display that updates in place
 - 🧹 **Automatic cleanup** - Always removes temporary files when MP3 downloading is enabled